shivaacharjee/bingpic/README.md

 #note
 1) You can use free or premium api.
-2)The file "load_image_bing.php" was created to fetch images using google free api.
+2) The file "load_image_bing.php" was created to fetch images using google free api.
 But compare to Bing Google queries were too much limited.
 You are free to work in this fie.